and welcome to our German Word of the Day. This time we will have a look at the meaning of:

 If you’re learning German, then you’ve made a mistake.

 Wait, that’s a weird phrasing.
-Learning German is the best decision of your life.
+Learning German is not a mistake of course.

-What I mean is that I’m pretty sure you’ve made mistakes in German.
+What I mean is that I’m pretty sure you’ve made mistakes in German, and you might also know that the German word for mistake is der Fehler.

 - Niemand ist unfehlbar.